-Economic and Community Development Commissioner Bob Rolfe will lead the Tennessee delegation to the 40th Annual Joint Meeting of the Southeast U.S./Japan and Japan-U.S Southeast Associations (SEUS-Japan), October 22-24, 2017 in Greenville, SC.
-This prestigious gathering of global business leaders celebrates longstanding economic and cultural ties between Japan and the Southeastern United States, and offers delegates unparalleled opportunities to forge new ones.
+On the heels of the 40th Annual Joint Meeting of the Southeast U.S./Japan and Japan-U.S Southeast Associations (SEUS/Japan), October 22-24, 2017 in Greenville, Chairman Teruo Asada announced that this prestigious gathering of global business leaders will next gather at the New Otani Hotel, Tokyo, from October 18-20, 2018 to celebrate longstanding economic and cultural ties between Japan and the Southeastern United States.

 Created in 1976, the Southeast U.S./Japan Association was established to promote trade, investment, understanding, and friendship between Japan and U.S. member states.
 Today, member states include Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee.
 A Japanese counterpart, the Japan-U.S. Southeast Association, is composed of Japan's top business leaders and government officials.